 If you are having problems locating a start position on your twist grip throttle setting, or if you have a remote throttle, a method of locating the timing "START" position would be to advance the timing plate to where the carburetor arm roller just touches the timing plate cam, then advance it about 3/8" (9-10mm) more.
 This positions the timing and throttle at about the start position in the carburetor.

-Fuel Pump Problems : The primer bulb is a fuel pump of sorts.
+Fuel Pump Problems : The primer bulb is a manual fuel pump of sorts.
 It's purpose is to initially pressurize the fuel system and once the motor starts, the motor takes over using internal engine pressure, alternating vacuum inside the block to activate the fuel pump, sucking fuel from the tank.
 With the motor running your bulb is no more than a fat piece of fuel hose so you can expect it to be soft at that point.

 If the motor